laurentiu-erhan-arm/gfxreconstruct/USAGE_desktop_Vulkan.md

                         setup for replay.
 The default without this option is to use a Virtual Swapchain of images which match the swapchain in effect at capture time and which are copied to the underlying swapchain of the implementation being replayed on.
+  --measurement-frame-range <start_frame>-<end_frame>
+              Custom framerange to measure FPS for.
+              This range will include the start frame but not the end frame.
+              The measurement frame range defaults to all frames except the loading frame but can be configured for any range.
+If the end frame is past the last frame in the trace it will be clamped to the frame after the last (so in that case the results would include the last frame).
+  --measurement-file <file>
+              Write measurements to a file at the specified path.
+              Default is: '/sdcard/gfxrecon-measurements.json' on android and
+              './gfxrecon-measurements.json' on desktop.
+  --quit-after-measurement-range
+              If this is specified the replayer will abort when it reaches the <end_frame> specified in the --measurement-frame-range argument.
+  --flush-measurement-range
+              If this is specified the replayer will flush and wait for all current GPU work to finish at the start and end of the measurement range.
+  --vssb
+                        Skip blit to real swapchain to gain performance during replay.
 ```

 ### Key Controls